klimaj/pyrosetta-extras/pyrosettacluster/README.md

 # 🏘️ *Re*creating Environments for PyRosettaCluster

-## 1️⃣ ✂ Extract environment file ️
+## 1️⃣ ✂ Extract Environment Configuration ️
 The virtual environment configuration used for the original simulation is cached in the PyRosettaCluster output decoy file and in the _full-record_ output scorefile.
 Please refer to the following table to select _one_ environment file extraction method based on the file type being used to recreate the original virtual environment: